robinhouston/freckle-command/README.md

       -c, --create          create the project if it does not exist -v, --verbose         print detailed logging messages
       -s, --silent          print no informational messages

+## Feedback

+Please let me know if you find this useful, or if you have ideas for improvement.
+My email address is in my GitHub profile.